osgi/design/rfcs/rfc0193/next/cdi-2-osgi-model.md

 `unsatisfied` and unbinds all currently bound services.

-**Case:** Reference `satisfied`, and service modified (Ref-2) A service may change it's service properties, but still match the service list.
-If the service is bound the Reference behaves as if it has a `greedy` policyOption and the service is added to the list.
-If the service is not bound the Reference behaves according to it's policyOption as if the service is added to the list.
+**Case:** Reference `satisfied`, and service modified (Ref-2) A service may change it's service properties, but still match the LDAP filter.
+If the service is bound the Reference behaves as if it has a `policyOption=greedy` and the service is just added to the list.
+If the service is not bound the Reference behaves according to it's policyOption as if the service is just added to the list.

-The Reference `policy` determines if the bind/unbind operations cause the host Component to be re-built or to be dynamically notified of the event (Ref-1).
+The Reference `policy` determines if the bind/unbind operations of that happen while the Reference remains `satisfied` cause the host Component to be re-built or to be dynamically notified of the change (Ref-1).
 - **static**: rebuild
 - **dynamic**: notify

 ## 3.2.
 Static References
-A Reference is _static_ if it has `static` policy.
+A Reference is _static_ if it has `policy=static`.

 ### 3.2.1.
-Model
+Static Reference Model
 A static _Reference_
 - Is represented within the CDI container by a **CDI bean**
 - Called a _Reference Bean_